nevermined-io/app_docs/docs/tutorials/builders/05-register-webservice.md

 You can't register an asset without first configuring a Smart Subscription.
 So if you skipped that part, please go to the tutorial about [How to create a Smart Subscription](04-create-subscription.md) first.
 :::

-## Before you start

-Currently, the Nevermined App is deployed on the [Polygon](https://matic.nevermined.app), [Gnosis](https://gnosis.nevermined.app) and [Arbitrum](https://nevermined.app) networks (plus on their respective [testnets](https://docs.nevermined.app/docs/tutorials/metamask-networks/)).

-In order to interact with that network you need to:

-1. Connect your MetaMask wallet to the relevant network (instructions [here](02-metamask-networks.md)).
-2. Get the right tokens to pay for the transaction fees on that network (instructions [here](02-metamask-tokens.md))

 ## How to register an AI web service

 These are the steps to make your web service accessible to holders of your Smart Subscription.